zzhang-cn/LLM4LLM/README.md

 3. Familiarize yourself with the evaluation framework

 ### First Session
-1. Start with Module 1, Session 1.1
+1. Start with Module 1, Session 1.1 (or consider beginning with the philosophical questions in Session 3.4 as suggested in the Philosophical Bookend Approach)
 2. Follow this sequence for each session:
    ```
    # First, load the pre-prompt